StrifePainter/final-integrated-project/README.md

-# final-integrated-project
+# Olivia's final integrated project for Couples Resort
-FIP for IMD Fall Semester.
+FIP for IMD Fall Semester of three mobile and one desktop page for Couples Resort's redesign.

 ## Installation 💻
 None required, simply download .zip file and extract.